 About Andrew Clearwater

-I am a privacy attorney licensed to practice law in Maine and Massachusetts and acting as the Director of Compliance and Risk Management at RxAnte, Inc. I am also a Certified Information Privacy Professional (CIPP/US).
+I am a privacy attorney licensed to practice law in Maine and Massachusetts and acting as the Director of Privacy at OneTrust LLC.
+I am also a Certified Information Privacy Professional (CIPP/US).
 I have an LLM in Global Law and Technology with a concentration in Intellectual Property and Information Technology Law.
 I am also an adjunct professor at the University of Maine School of Law where I teach Information Privacy Law (LAW 777) and Technology for Lawyers (Law 799).

-I most recently served as a Senior Editor at the International Association of Privacy Professionals (IAPP) and a Fellow at the Center for Law & Innovation where I assisted Intellectual Property Clinic clients and designed, built, and led the University’s privacy law program.
+I most recently served Assistant General Counsel & Privacy Officer at RxAnte, LLC and prior to that as a Senior Editor at the International Association of Privacy Professionals (IAPP) and a Fellow at the Center for Law & Innovation where I assisted Intellectual Property Clinic clients and designed, built, and led the University’s privacy law program.

 Prior to that, I investigated UK policies that impeded research data access and determined best practices for international data exchange for iCommons Ltd.